MOLISENS-MOSEP/development.ade/README.md

 To use the MOLISENS docker container with ADE you need the following commands to set it up:

-Add the  following line to your .zprofile or .bashrc
+Execute and add the following line to your .zprofile or .bashrc
 ```
 export MOLISENS_DIR="WHEREVER_YOU_WANT"
 ```